bluerobotics/bluerobotics.github.io/brov2/assembly.md

 - The electronics enclosure assembly
 - 2.5 mm allen key driver

 1. Remove the tube from the rear flange.
 You can twist a large flat head screwdriver in the slots if it does not pull off easily.
-Set the loose items that come inside the electronics enclosure to the side so you can find them easily.
+Set the loose items that come inside the electronics enclosure to the side so you can find them easily later.

 	<img src="/brov2/cad/electronics-assembly-step1.png" class="img-responsive" style="max-width:700px" />

-	[add picture of the dissassembled enclosure with the stuff that comes with it set to the side neatly]

 2. Remove the rear 14 hole end cap by removing the screws using the M2.5 Allen key.
 Place the M3x12 screws, clips, and O-ring in a safe place.

 	<img src="/brov2/cad/electronics-assembly-step2-annotated.png" class="img-responsive" style="max-width:700px" />